mangelperis/5d-scrapper/README.md

 `composer run` commands are provided as **shortcuts**.

-Use `composer run setup` to start and initialize all needed containers.
+1. Use `composer run setup` to start and initialize all needed containers.

+2. Use `composer run import-projects` to import projects.

 Available commands are:
 ```